 b.
 Paint the bleached area with this color.

 When the paint is wet, it will appear dull and dark, but when it is dry, the color will be brighter.

-Fold the dishtowel at the wrong wise, with 12″ length at the side and approx. 2″ overlapping at the middle.
+- a.
+Fold the dishtowel at the wrong side, with 12″ length at the side and approx. 2″ overlapping at the middle.